TIY-ATL-ROR-2016-Feb/planeswalkr/README.md

 Then create a new User via `rails c` complete with admin privileges.
 For example, `u = User.create(full_name: "Britton Butler", email: "brit@lies.com", password: "cookies", admin: true)`

+Importing sets currently is performed via background job so you'll need to have redis installed and run locally with `foreman start`.

 Afterwards you should make sure to load any desired card set data from [MtG JSON][mtg-sets].
+Make sure to import the actual *Set* JSON, not the zip files.
 You're on your own for a source of card images, unfortunately.
-Note not the zipped folder but the actual set link saved somewhere, ie. desktop.
+Damn DMCA crap.

 [mtg-sets]: http://mtgjson.com/sets.html